clarus/smart-print/README.md

 Basics:
 * `empty : t` The empty document.
-* `string : string -> t` A non-breaking string.
+* `string : string -> t` A non-breakable string.
 The string should be newlines free.
-* `sub_string : string -> int -> int -> t` A non-breaking string pointing to the sub-string of an existing string.
+* `sub_string : string -> int -> int -> t` A non-breakable string pointing to the sub-string of an existing string.
 Does not duplicate the sub-string.
 The sub-string is indexed by its offset and its length.
 * `(!^) : string -> t` A shortcut for `string`.
-* `space : t` A breaking space.
+* `space : t` A breakable space.
 * `newline : t` A newline.
 * `append : t -> t -> t` Concatenation of two documents.
 * `(^-^) : t -> t -> t` A shortcut for `append`.
-* `concat_with_space : t -> t -> t` Concatenation of two documents with a breaking space in between.
+* `concat_with_space : t -> t -> t` Concatenation of two documents with a breakable space in between.
 Like `d1 ^-^ space ^-^ d2`.
 * `(^^) : t -> t -> t` A shortcut for `concat_with_space`.
 Like `d1 ^-^ space ^-^ d2`.

 Text:
-* `words : string -> t` Split a non-unicode string into words and breaking spaces.
+* `words : string -> t` Split a non-unicode string into words and breakable spaces.
 * `lines : string -> t` Split a non-unicode string into lines at each newline.

 Indentation and grouping: